HCL-Hbot/ros_social_robot_prototype/scripts/robot_start_up/README.md

 # 🤖 Robot Startup Scripts

-This project automates the startup of ``Mika``, including starting a local Wi-Fi hotspot, rotating screens, enabling SSH, and launching ROS 2 display node.
+This project automates the startup of `Mika`, including starting a local Wi-Fi hotspot, rotating screens, enabling SSH, and launching various ROS 2 nodes like eye display and interaction controller.

 Tested on **Ubuntu 24.04** with **ROS 2 Jazzy**.